Guide

 How are cataracts diagnosed?

-Cataracts can be diagnosed fairly easily by an ophthalmologist or optometrist, through a consultation and an eye examination.
+Cataracts can be diagnosed fairly easily by an ophthalmologist or optometrist, through a cataract consultation and an eye examination.

-If you think you may be developing signs of cataracts, you need a professional eye exam by your eye doctor, optician or ophthalmologist (after referral by your GP).
 If your vision problems can be corrected to an acceptable level with glasses or contact lenses, surgery may be avoided at this time.
 If your vision loss cannot be corrected by the above measures and if this interferes with your daily activities such as driving or watching television, then you may benefit from cataract surgery.

 What does cataract surgery involve?